 Charitable tourism has received mixed press over the years.
 The key is to do your research.
 One Horizon is a not-for-profit organisation that offers the chance to see small-scale humanitarian programmes in action.
 Projects include schools, micro-farms, women’s shelters and support centres for the elderly.
 The fee you pay for your day-long excursion is channeled back into these programmes, and you’ll never be asked for an additional donation.

-The Talisman Restaurant is a Nairobi institution and one of the city’s gastronomical hotspots.
-On a warm summer day you can sit outside under the shady pergola enjoying the garden in full bloom, while in winter you can curl up by the roaring fire with a hearty South African red.
-The menu includes European dishes and contemporary African cuisine.
-The restaurant is a great spot for people watching.
+The Talisman Restaurant is a Nairobi institution and one of the city’s best eateries.
+Sit outside on the terrace on a warm summer day enjoying the garden in full bloom, or curl up by the roaring fire in winter with a hearty South African red.
+The menu features European dishes and contemporary African cuisine.

 The hallowed walls of Danish author Karen Blixen’s former home, now a museum, echo with the ghost of her pioneering spirit, and you can almost feel her presence.
 Whether you are an Out of Africa fan or not, the house is an intriguing relic of colonial Africa with well-preserved artefacts and original furnishings.
 Guided tours (included in the entry fee) are offered throughout the day and will deepen your appreciation of Blixen’s story.
 Be sure to leave enough time to wander the home and gardens at your own pace, soaking up the atmosphere and enjoying that famous view of the Ngong Hills.

 The shopping in Nairobi is fabulous.
 Langata Link is the place to pick up stylish homewares and tasteful souvenirs at a range of price points.
 You’ll find more souvenirs at Utamaduni Craft Centre, which offers a variety of domestic and imported products.
 House of Treasures Emporium sells designer furnishings, leatherwear, jewellery and clothing, while Matbronze showcases beautiful cast bronze sculptures — everything from small suitcase-friendly options to full-size garden installations.
 Polka Dot Gallery displays reasonably priced artwork by local artists, and Kazuri Beads is all about chunky and colourful hand-made jewellery.